One night in Cancun: Ted Cruz’s disastrous decision to go on vacation during Texas storm crisis

 In 2016, former House speaker John A. Boehner (Ohio), a fellow Republican, called him “Lucifer in the flesh,” and Sen. Lindsey O. Graham (R-S.C.) quipped, “If you killed Ted Cruz on the floor of the Senate, and the trial was in the Senate, nobody would convict you.”

-Longtime Cruz chroniclers say they generally view the Texas senator as a method actor, one who fully commits to the bit, consequences be damned.
+Longtime Cruz chroniclers say they generally view the Texas senator as a method actor, one who fully commits to the bit, no matter the consequences.
 He is the sort of man who seems to delight in getting himself hated in Washington, booed in Cleveland (at the 2016 Republican convention) and, this week, shamed into fleeing Cancun.

 Yet by Thursday night, even Cruz seemed chastened.
 Speaking to reporters outside his home, he offered an explanation that doubled as a mea culpa.